Frequently asked questions about tax in France:

 A. There are many points to be aware of.
 For a start, in most countries, including France, it is your responsibility to make yourself known to the tax authorities if you are tax-resident.
 If you are caught not declaring your tax residence you can be fined or even jailed.

-A. France is a completely different ball game to that of the UK.
-I don’t recommend keeping a UK adviser, however good he may be, unless he is fully conversant with French tax and investment planning and can maintain current awareness of any changes that take place over the coming years.
-Without this knowledge and experience you are likely to be the victim of excessive tax and inappropriate investment arrangements.
+A. France is a completely different ball game so unless he is fully conversant with French tax and investment planning and can maintain current awareness of any changes that take place over the coming years you may be at risk of paying excessive tax and inappropriate investment arrangements.